There are many ways to improve your financial situation.

 What is necessary in your life?
 Do you really need that subscription to your favorite magazine?
 What about the $60 a month subscription for new clothes (something my old roommate had)?

+Take a tally of your current monthly subscriptions, and make sure you’re not missing any!
 Figure out what is necessary and remove what isn’t.

 If you need cash, find an ATM that is in your network and take out cash for free.
 ATM fees typically are at least $3 per transaction.